 All workplaces pose a risk of injury for employees, but some place workers at far higher risk than others.
 The railroad industry can pose a significant risk of danger for employees.
 However, when trackman injuries occur, injury victims may have legal recourse against their employers in some cases.
 Railroad workers enjoy specific protections under the Federal Employers’ Liability Act (FELA).
 This federal law provides compensation to injured railroad workers in some situations.
 When you have suffered injuries while working on the railway as a trackman or in another position, an experienced lawyer may be able to help.
 Reach out to a dedicated railroad injury attorney to learn about your legal options.

-A railroad trackman works with a crew to install new railroad track and maintain existing railroad track.
+A railroad trackman works with a crew to install new railroad tracks and maintain existing railroad tracks.
 This crew physically removes and replaces damaged areas of the track, replaces or repairs switches, and cuts and installs new railroad tracks.
 These individuals routinely work with heavy machinery to adjust, install, restore, and repair all aspects of railroad tracks.

 Individuals working as trackmen are prone to sustain severe injuries due to the usual hazards of their job.
 Falls and mishaps with large equipment are only a few examples of how a railroad trackman can suffer severe injuries, many of which are life-threatening.
 Fortunately, these injuries to a trackman may be compensable under FELA.

 The materials used in railroad maintenance and construction can lead to the development of severe illnesses and medical conditions in railroad workers.
 These workers routinely are exposed to diesel exhaust, silica dust, creosote, asbestos, and other chemical fumes.
-These chemicals, which arise from locomotives, diesel-powered machinery, and other construction materials, all can cause significant medical problems for individuals working as trackmen.
+These chemicals, which arise from locomotives, diesel-powered machinery, and other construction materials, can cause significant medical problems for individuals working as trackmen.

 When railroad workers develop illnesses or sustain injuries on the job, they are not eligible for workers’ compensation benefits like employees of other companies.
 Railroad workers must file claims under the Federal Employers’ Liability Act or FELA, 45 U.S.C. § 51.
 Claiming compensation under FELA, however, is far more challenging than claiming workers’ compensation benefits.